okeefm/s3g/doc/gcode_protocol.markdown

 * Upper and lower case codes and flag names are accepted, and will silently be converted to uppercase.
 * Each G and M code has a list of required and optional codes and flags.
 Codes and flags that are not supported by the G or M code are considered an error.

+## Variable Substitution
+During Line Execution, prior to parsing out the comments/commands, all variables that are defined in an environment dict passed into the ExecuteLine function are replaced with their defined values.

 # Supported G Codes